Peterpiotr/siguren-documentation/docs/source/about/ms-tech-overview.rst

 .. note::
 	Source: :download:`User Manual-7.4.doc`

-Why MotoSuiveur
+Why MotoSuiveur®
 =================

-The MotoSuiveur is designed to protect winches against risks of control loss on the handled load, and this in every case of electrical or mechanical failure.
+The MotoSuiveur® is designed to protect winches against risks of control loss on the handled load, and this in every case of electrical or mechanical failure.

 It also allows emergency operation of the hoist using the recovery facility, in case of electrical or mechanical failure.